Modelling tree survival for investigating climate change effects: Discussion

 \section{Discussion}

 We have been able to partially answer our two main questions.
-Except for oak, models with the defoliation effect added to selected environmental predictors (model~\ref{mod:fulldefol}) {\em always} perform best in terms of AIC and deviance explained.
+Models with the defoliation effect added to selected environmental predictors (model~\ref{mod:fulldefol}) {\em always} perform best in terms of AIC and deviance explained.
 Hence the environmental predictors don't entirely replace defoliation.
-Environmental drivers differ by species, but some are always required (Table~\ref{Tab:selvar}).
-The patterns we see in Figure~\ref{fig:loghazard} are not really consistent with defoliation mitigating the effects of climate stress, because the hazard alway inclreases.
+Environmental drivers differ by species, but some are selected for most species and scenarios (Table~\ref{Tab:selvar}).
+Minimum temperature in May is selected for all species except oak, and aridity index is selected for spruce, fir and beech.
+The patterns we see in Figure~\ref{fig:loghazard} are not really consistent with defoliation mitigating the effects of climate stress, because the hazard alway increases.
 Mortality was dominated by storm damage.
 Models including storm damage as an event of interest (scenario 1) helped in identifying meaningful defoliation thresholds associated with irreversible damage ultimately leading to tree death.
 Such thresholds were found for Norway spruce, fir and beech.
 Excluding storm damage as event of interest (scenario 2) only permitted the estimation of such a threshold for Norway spruce.
 This implies that forest management action could be based on the threshold location.

 The thresholds values with confidence intervals have practical relevance for forest management.
 Firstly, trees with defoliation greater than this threshold value but not dead yet could be harvested in an anticipatory manner.
 This accelerated salvage harvesting could help in avoiding wood depreciation which would otherwise occur.
 If the trees are harvested much later after their death, this may result in stem wood discolouration, fungi or stem rot.
 This is especially the case for Norway Spruce.
 Secondly, if trees are assessed to be partially defoliated below the critical threshold, attempts to stabilize them by forest management interventions are in general justified, since we know, with reasonable reliability, that they are not condemned to later mortality.
 Although it is questionable in general if it makes sense to remove healthy neighbour trees in order to stabilize those partially defoliated trees, thinning in this way can make sense in order to improve the resource availability of the target trees, i.e. increase their availability to water, sunlight and nutrients.
 However, such stabilization measures may remain limited to those partially defoliated trees which are of special value for example to maintain certain species mixtures or valuable forest structures.